mdorrance/terminal_games/README.md

 Work to be done:
    :handle player_1 [] and player_2 []
-    when arrays of hashes are pushed into the player hand after winning a battle or war :add testing
+    when arrays of hashes are pushed into the player hand array after winning a battle or war :add testing
    :remove puts statements for error reporting/ debugging